jundalisay/superb/content/en/research/sarkar/farming/section-1/agriculture.md

 ---
 title: "Integrated Farming"
-# heading: "Chapter 1 of Yoga Sutras Simplified"
+heading: "Chapter 1 of Section 1"
 date: 2022-01-31
 author: "PR Sarkar"
 description: "Self-reliance is the main objective of our farming projects, hence they should be oriented towards production"
 image: "/covers/farming.jpg"
-linkb: "/research/sarkar/farming/"
-linkbtext: "Index"
-linkf: "/research/sarkar/farming/"
-linkftext: "Index"
 icon: "/flags/in.png"
 aliases:
   /research/indian/farming/section-1/agriculture